The Secrets to the Best Self-Help Book Title—and Title Ideas, from a Book Coach

 Your title needs to be phrased in a positive manner.

-Unless your book’s content is intentionally provocative or critical, readers will respond better to a positively-worded title.
+Unless your book’s content is intentionally provocative or critical, readers will respond better to a positively worded title.
 Your book needs to sell a solution rather than a problem.

 Your title needs to follow the rules.

 Your title needs to comply with online retailers’ requirements.
+Here are the Amazon rules for book titles.

 Any of this stuff can go in the book description or logline.